-- When wishing back Goku Shenlong suggests just wishing Vegeta and Nappa dead, while Roshi ignores his advice (originally Oolong suggests this only for Roshi to point out the in-story reason why that won't work)
+- When wishing back Goku Shenlong suggests just wishing Vegeta and Nappa dead, while Roshi ignores his advice.

 - The Worf Effect: Like, every Z warrior except Goku and Gohan.
 Then again, justified due to the series it's based on.

-- Wrong Genre Savvy: Gohan proposes such scientific strategies as knocking down Ape Vegeta due to his weight ratio and escaping Dodoria due to his size and mass when it should be clear he is in the fantasy world of Dragon Ball Z.
+- Gohan proposes such scientific strategies as knocking down Ape Vegeta due to his weight ratio and escaping Dodoria due to his size and mass when it should be clear he is in the fantasy world of Dragon Ball Z.

 - Also, the end of Christmas Tree of Might.
-Krillin gets a girlfriend, Marron from filler, but doesn't get to keep her as she's not canon.
+Krillin gets a girlfriend, Maron from the filler arc, but doesn't get to keep her as she's not canon.

 - Yet Another Christmas Carol: Parodied at the end of the Christmas Tree of Might special.
 Ghost Nappa warns Vegeta that he will be visited by three ghosts.
 They're all Ghost Nappa.